-According to the Investment Company Institute’s Fact Book, in 2013, there were 7,707 mutual funds in the U.S.
+According to the Investment Company Institute’s Fact Book, in 2015, there were over 16,000 mutual funds, closed-end funds and exchange-traded funds.

 This is more than the current number of stocks listed on the NASDAQ, NYSE and Amex exchanges.
-[Editor’s note: As of December 4, 2015, there were slightly under 5,000 stocks listed on the major exchanges according to AAII’s Stock Investor Pro database.]
+[Editor’s note: As of January 31, 2017, there were over 4,700 stocks listed on the major exchanges according to AAII’s Stock Investor Pro database.]
 It is not trivial to select a stock for your investment portfolio.
 It is even less non-trivial to choose a fund that invests in a portfolio of stocks.

 There is, however, a big difference between stocks and mutual funds when it comes to picking a winner based on observable characteristics.
 Stock prices promptly adjust to information.
 If there is an observed characteristic that predicts higher performance, the stock price will rise immediately and thus eliminate any profit that could be had from investing in the stock.
 The information is already in the price.